xdds/rtps/README.md

 CDR:
  - [x] Enough serialization/deserialization to get by
  - [ ] Full serialization/deserialization for all CDR types
+ - [ ] Set submessage endianness on the serializer
+ - [ ] Manage alignment
+ - [ ] Investigate how to make zero-allocation

 RTPS:
  - [x] Entity thread abstraction
  - [ ] Basic entity thread stats